Thomas Smith Grimké: Social activism

-Thomas was an active advocate and donor to the temperance movement and a prominent member of the American Peace Society.
+Grimké was an active advocate and donor to the temperance movement and a prominent member of the American Peace Society.
 He was active in forming a South Carolina chapter of the American Colonization Society, which endeavored to send free blacks to Africa, to what would become Liberia.

-He was also an advocate and lecturer upon the reformation of education in America, particularly urging the use of the Bible as a text-book in schools.
+He was also an advocate and lecturer upon the reformation of education in America, particularly urging the use of the Bible as a textbook in schools.
 Though a fine classical scholar, he opposed both classics and mathematics as elements of an education.
 He was an early advocate of spelling reform, as a means of simplifying education, and used his original spelling method in his own publications after 1833.
-Thomas was elected a member of the American Antiquarian Society in 1833.
+Grimké was elected a member of the American Antiquarian Society in 1833.

 He advocated absolute non-violence, holding that even self-defensive warfare was wicked.
 When asked what he would do if he were mayor of Charleston, and a piratical vessel should attack the city, he is said to have replied that he would marshal the Sunday-school children in procession, and lead them to meet the invader, which caused his ideas to be met with much ridicule.